arsdragonfly/Yjsnpi-bot/CONTRIBUTING.md

 Welcome!
 We're very glad to receive your contribution, and you don't have to be a homo to contribute! (≧Д≦)

-In order to make your pull requests merged more easily, here're a few little tips regarding the code (mostly what you'd expect from [Douglas Crockford](http://shop.oreilly.com/product/9780596517748.do)):
+In order to make your pull requests merged more easily, here're a few little tips regarding the code (mostly what you'd expect from [Douglas Crockford](http://shop.oreilly.com/product/9780596517748.do)); All of the following are applicable to code specific to this project, but rules can be relaxed when it comes to code calling external libraries.

 * Always use ```strict``` TypeScript.
 * No ```new```.